cc-hpc-itwm/Fed-DART/readme.md

 In the current example, the client must know the model structure before training the model itself (we only send the weights during learning to the clients).
 Therefore the use can create an init task at the begining.
-Fed-DART automatically send this init task to clients, also to later connected ones, and checks if the init task was sucessfully executed on the client, before acceptig new tasks.
+Fed-DART automatically send this init task to clients, also to later connected ones, and checks if the init task was sucessfully executed on the client, before accepting new tasks.
 The server and server-known clients can be started through the function startFedDART.
 ```python
 manager.createInitTask( parameterDict = {"model_structure": global_model.to_json()}